roshansingh10/ChatGPT-terminal-bot/README.md

 # Node.js Chatbot with OpenAI API

-This Node.js application allows you to create a chatbot in your local terminal using the OpenAI API.
+This Node.js application allows you to run a chatbot in your local terminal using the OpenAI API.
 The chatbot leverages the power of OpenAI's language model to generate human-like responses to user inputs.

 ## Prerequisites